MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-tabs-for-meeting.md

 * Verify if the system and available memory constraints are met.

 * Reduce your memory footprint when cached.
-Use the `beforeUnload` handler to dispose resources, for example, release references and remove event listeners that might not be needed when cached.
+Use the `beforeUnload` handler to dispose resources, for example, release references and remove event listeners that aren't needed when cached.

 ## Feature compatibility by user types